chilumine/ai-llm-red-team-handbook/docs/Chapter_25_Advanced_Adversarial_ML.md

 **What happened:**

 Between 2020 and 2023, researchers demonstrated physical adversarial attacks against Tesla Autopilot, Waymo, and other AV perception systems.
-Small stickers on stop signs caused misclassification as speed limit signs at 98.7% success.
+McAfee researchers showed that small pieces of tape on 35 mph signs caused misclassification as 85 mph signs in approximately 58% of trials.
 Projections of lanes onto roadways caused unexpected direction changes.

 **The numbers:**

-Research cost: $50,000-$100,000 per attack demonstration.
-Tesla invested over $300M in Autopilot safety updates between 2021-2023.
-Liability exposure potentially runs into billions for autonomous vehicle accidents.
+These attacks are relatively inexpensive to demonstrate but costly to defend against.
+Liability exposure for autonomous vehicle accidents potentially runs into billions, driving significant investment in perception system robustness.

 **Lessons:**